kubernetes/website/docs/tasks/configure-pod-container/pull-image-gcr.md

 * `gcr.io` is the name of the Secret.
 The name can contain only lower case alphanumeric characters, '-' or '.', and must start and end with an alphanumeric character.
 Regex for validation is `'[a-z0-9]([-a-z0-9]*[a-z0-9])?(\.[a-z0-9]([-a-z0-9]*[a-z0-9])?)*'`.
 * docker-username must be set to `_json_key`
 * docker-email must be any well-formed email address (not used, but required)
-* docker-password is the contents of the json key file that you created in the previous script
+* docker-password is the contents of the JSON key file that you created in the previous script

 ## Add Secret to Kubernetes configuration

-You can specify the `imagePullSecrets` value either by including it in a Pod configuration file, or by patching the appropriate service account.
+You can specify the `imagePullSecrets` value either by including it in a Pod configuration file, or by patching the appropriate Service Account.

 ### Include your Secret in a Pod configuration file